jimmybutzen/mydu-scripts/skins/README.md

 ## Usage

 1. **Clone the repository** or copy the script into a new batch file, e.g., `insert_skins.bat`.
+For linux `insert_skins.sh`

 2. **Fill skin Items**
-   Add the skins you want to add.
+   Add the skins you want to add by adjusting it in the script.

 3. **Run the script**:
-    insert_skins.bat
+    insert_skins.bat or insert_skins.sh for linux

 4. **Enter the required information when prompted:**
    - `playerId`: The ID of the player you want to associate with the skins.